raushan3737/frontend-dev-raushan/README.md

-# Portfolio Assignment
-- Technology Used: HTML, CSS
+# Submit a one page brief with your observations from HTML & CSS Module